Ravi123sv/Ravi123sv/README.md

 > _"Don’t wait to be ready.
 Start building.
 You’ll get ready while doing."_

 ### 🌟 Daily Fact
-> _In France, a five year old child can buy an alcoholic drink in a bar_
+> _40% of all people who come to a party in your home snoop in your medicine cabinet_